cds-astro/a-FAIR-journey-for-astronomical-data/learners/setup.md

 This training is also directed at researchers interested in ensuring long-lasting access to their data.

-This training is also designed to inform astronomy researchers about the new developments in Open Science that are being enabled by the EOSC.
+This training is designed to inform astronomy researchers about the new developments in Open Science that are being enabled by the EOSC.